STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning: The dataset

-For our dataset, we select three high-volume and thematically rich streams\footnote{\url{https://imgflip.com/m/Dark_humour}, \url{https://imgflip.com/m/MEMES_OVERLOAD}, \url{https://imgflip.com/m/politics}}—\textsc{Dark\_Humour}, \textsc{Memes\_Overload}, and \textsc{Politics} based on their popularity and relevance to diverse meme content.
-This selection has been made through manual inspection of stream descriptions and content samples (see Appendix~\ref{app:platforms} for details).
+For our dataset, we select three high-volume and thematically rich streams--- \textsc{Dark\_Humour}\footnote{\url{https://imgflip.com/m/Dark_humour}}, \textsc{Memes\_Overload}\footnote{\url{https://imgflip.com/m/MEMES_OVERLOAD}}, and \textsc{Politics}\footnote{\url{https://imgflip.com/m/politics}}--- based on their popularity and relevance to diverse meme content.
+We selected these streams through manual inspection of their descriptions and content samples (see Appendix ~\ref{app:platforms} for details).
 Further, to ensure that the memes included are socially engaging and contextually rich, we manually review a subset of posts and observe that memes with fewer than two comments are often unengaging or irrelevant to a broader audience.
 Hence, we retain only those memes that received at least two comments.
-In total, we manually curate 37,072 memes across the selected streams over a period of approximately one month.
-The memes were downloaded using a browser-based image downloader extension\footnote{\url{https://chromewebstore.google.com/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en}}.
+In total, we manually collect 37,072 memes across the selected streams over a period of approximately one month.
+The memes were then downloaded using a browser-based image downloader extension\footnote{\url{https://chromewebstore.google.com/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en}}.
 As a result, our dataset offers a large and diverse collection of real-world memes, free from artificial filtering or event-driven bias.\\ \textbf{Metadata}: For each post, along with the meme, we collect its \textbf{(i)} title, \textbf{(ii)} number of comments and \textbf{(iii)} the tags list.
-For the collected memes, we extract the embedded text using GoogleOCR\footnote{\url{https://cloud.google.com/vision/docs/ocr}}.
-To ensure robustness of OCR extracted text, we perform manual verification of 100 randomly chosen samples and find nearly 98 to be correctly identified; thus depicting the robustness of the tool.
-Further, we also store the bounding box of OCR and use it later for generating tags (refer to Section~\ref{main:tag_generation_module}).\\ \textbf{Pre-processing}: Before providing the meme along with its metadata for annotation, we perform the following pre-processing steps.\\ \textbf{(i)} \textit{Deduplication}: Out of the initially collected 37,072 posts, we first apply exact string matching on the \texttt{title} and \texttt{tags} fields to identify duplicate entries.
-Subsequently, we perform visual deduplication on the matched posts using the \textsc{imagededup}\footnote{\url{https://idealo.github.io/imagededup/methods/hashing/}} library, employing a Hamming distance threshold of zero to ensure strict removal of visually identical images.
+For the collected memes, we extract the embedded text using \textsc{Google OCR}\footnote{\url{https://docs.cloud.google.com/vision/docs/ocr}}.
+To ensure robustness of OCR-extracted text, we perform manual verification of 100 randomly chosen samples and find 98 to be correctly identified, thus depicting the robustness of the tool.\\ \textbf{Pre-processing}: Before providing the meme along with its metadata for annotation, we perform the following pre-processing steps.\\ \textbf{(i)} \textit{Deduplication}: Out of the initially collected 37,072 posts, we first apply exact string matching on the \texttt{title} and \texttt{tags} fields to identify duplicate entries.
+Subsequently, we perform visual deduplication on the matched posts using the \textsc{imagededup}\footnote{\href{https://idealo.github.io/imagededup/methods/hashing/}{imagededup documentation}} library, employing a Hamming distance threshold of zero to ensure strict removal of visually identical images.
 This two-step deduplication process -- textual followed by visual -- ensures that only unique memes, along with their associated metadata, are retained.
-After this filtering, we obtain a final dataset comprising 6,300 unique and high-quality meme samples.\\ \textbf{(ii)} \textit{Removal of unwanted tags}: To reduce noise and enhance the quality of our tags, commonly occurring irrelevant tags like -- `darkhumour', `memes', `you have been eternally cursed for reading the tags' -- are manually removed from each post by expert researchers (refer to Section~\ref{sec:annotation}).
-Subsequently, we obtain a rich set of 7,209 unique and socially relevant tags from an initial list of 9,664 unique tags.\\ \textbf{Agreement}: We strictly adhere to the privacy and copyright regulations of the platform\footnote{\url{https://imgflip.com/terms}} and therefore collected our data only from the publicly available posts.
+After this filtering, we obtain a final dataset comprising 6,300 unique and high-quality memes.\\ \textbf{(ii)} \textit{Removal of unwanted tags}: To reduce noise and enhance the quality of our tags, commonly occurring irrelevant tags like -- \textit{`darkhumour', `memes', `you have been eternally cursed for reading the tags'} -- are manually removed from each post by expert researchers (refer to Section~\ref{sec:annotation}).
+Subsequently, we obtain a rich set of 7,209 unique and \cam{collaborative tags} from an initial list of 9,664 unique tags.\\ \textbf{Agreement}: We strictly adhere to the privacy and copyright regulations of the platform\footnote{\url{https://imgflip.com/terms}} and collect our data only from the publicly available posts.
 To maintain the privacy of users, we did not store any information that could potentially compromise their anonymity.